 - Other Title IV Programs

 The unearned portion of the aid will be charged back to the student’s billing account and must be repaid by the student.
 A hold will placed on the student’s account by the Office of Student Accounts, if the outstanding balance is not repaid.
 The Office of Financial Aid will send notification to the student’s University email account notifying the student of the withdrawal date, the percent of the payment period or term completed, the amount of aid returned to the federal program(s), and the balance the student currently owes.

 There are three types of withdrawals that fall under the Return to Title IV Funds federal calculation regulations:

-- Official Withdrawals — Student has completed the formal withdrawal process via the Withdrawal Authorization Form at the Registrar’s Office in person, mail, fax, email, or has dropped all courses through their Webster account.
+- Official Withdrawals — Student has completed the formal withdrawal process via the Withdrawal Authorization Form at the Registrar’s Office in person, mail, fax, email, or has dropped all courses through their account on Webster Self Service.
 The withdrawal date is the date the student notifies the school of intent to withdraw (Withdrawal Authorization Form received by school) or the date the student resigns from all courses online.

 - Unofficial Withdrawals — If a student begins to attend class, receives federal Title IV aid, but then ceases to attend class without providing official notification to the University, the federal government considers this to be an "unofficial withdrawal."
 This includes students who earn failing grades in all classes, if it is determined the student ceased attending classes prior to the end of the payment period or term.
 The withdrawal date for students who unofficially withdraw is the last date of attendance reported by the student’s instructor(s).
 The refund rules for Title IV aid recipients who withdraw are then followed to determine the unearned portion of Title IV aid that must be returned to the appropriate aid program(s).